oitzujoey/duck-lisp/parenthesis-inference.md

 There are two basic types:

-`I`: Infer — Inference will be run on this argument.
+`I`: Infer — If used in an expression type, inference will be run on this argument.
+If used as the top-level of the type, then the identifier is a non-function variable.
-`L`: Literal — Inference will not be run on this argument or its sub-forms.
+`L`: Literal — If used in an expression type, Inference will not be run on this argument or its sub-forms.
+If used as the top-level of the type, then the identifier is treated as a variable.

-Normal variables have the type `L`.
+Normal variables have the type `L` or `I`.
 Functions have an expression as their type.
 The expression can be empty, or it can contain a combination of `L` and `I`.
 Variadic functions are indicated by `&rest` in the third-to-last position of the type.
 The default number of arguments for a variadic function is in the second-to-last position.
+Some examples:
-Some examples: `L`, `()`, `(I I I)`, `(L I)`, `(L L L &rest 1 I)`.
+`L`, `()`, `(I I I)`, `(L I)`, `(L L L &rest 1 I)`.

 `I` is usually the type desired for function parameters. `L` is useful for certain macro parameters.